 - 313 staff received Alcohol Identification and Brief Advice (IBA) training across the voluntary, statutory and health sectors including; GPs, practice nurses, health visitors, community pharmacists, dentists, health checkers, Neighbourhood Support Officers, housing support workers, staff from West Midlands Fire Service and domestic violence staff. - New and enhanced alcohol services (services in the acute sector and community) were commissioned and became operational during January 2013 and April 2013, including an Alcohol Liaison Service at New Cross Hospital and community detoxification services.
-95% of people who started community detoxification successfully completed their programme of treatment. - 2.5 The detailed review of Goal 2 is attached at Appendix A, as this will be of particular interest to the Licensing Committee.
-Summaries of the reviews for Goals 1, 3 & 4 are attached at Appendix B.
+95% of people who started community detoxification successfully completed their programme of treatment. - 2.5 Summaries of the reviews for all goals 1, 2, 3 & 4 are attached at Appendix A.